Our South Brisbane location has moved. We are now located at 87 Ipswich Rd, Woolloongabba QLD 4102

 We use world-leading equipment

 Consulting and treating eye conditions such as keratoconus from the Queensland Eye Institute, we’re fortunate to have access to the very best equipment for diagnosis and treatment.
-You’ll feel like you’re in safe hands with the quality of the clinic and its equipment.
+You’ll feel like you’re in safe hands with the quality of the clinic, experienced keratoconus specialists and advanced equipment.

 Why trust Dr Ryan with your Keratoconus Surgery?